grapheneaffiliate/e8-theory-of-everything/README.md

 3. **GUT Era:** Universe settles into N=12 "golden slice" (sin²θ ≈ 3/8)
 4. **Current Era:** Metric warps, couplings run to sin²θ ≈ 0.231
 5. **Gravity:** Emerges as geometric resonance (Cooper pairs) of the vacuum
+6. **Black Holes:** Entropy lives on surfaces - the vacuum is holographic

 ---